joepopop/shiny_task_planner/README.md

 adjust the number of work hours/day under “edit view” to see how many hours/day are required to complete tasks on time.

-The calendar is automatically saved onto the device when the session closes.
+The calendar is automatically saved to the device when the session closes.
 The calendar can also be exported to Google Calendar through a downloadable csv file (when importing the csv in Google Calendar, the blocks of tasks from the Shiny App will be added to the corresponding